Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Conclusions

 As our approach essentially turns estimation of a high-dimensional joint distribution into a series of GP regressions, it is straightforward to include additional covariates and examine their nonlinear, non-Gaussian effect on the distribution.
-Shrinkage toward a joint Gaussian distribution with a parametric covariance function could be achieved by assuming the mean for the GP regressions to be the one implied by a Vecchia approximation of that covariance function \citep{Kidd2020}.
+Shrinkage toward a joint Gaussian distribution with a parametric covariance function could be achieved by assuming the mean for the GP regressions to be the one implied by a Vecchia approximation of that covariance function \citep{Kidd2020}; this could enable meaningful predictions at unobserved spatial locations (cf.\ Appendix \ref{app:pred}).
 Extensions to more complicated input domains (e.g., space-time) could be obtained using correlation-based ordering (Section \ref{sec:maximin}).
-More generally, one could envision an iterative procedure: find an initial estimate of the dependence structure, carry out our transport-map procedure based on the resulting correlation-based ordering, and then use the dependence implied by the resulting map to reorder, and so on.
-Finally, another major avenue of future work would be to use the inferred distribution as the prior of a latent field, which we then update to obtain a posterior given noisy observations of the field; among numerous other applications, this would enable the use of our technique to infer the forecast distribution and account for uncertainty in ensemble-based data assimilation \citep{Boyles2020}, leading to nonlinear updates for non-Gaussian applications.
+Another major avenue of future work would be to use the inferred distribution as the prior of a latent field, which we then update to obtain a posterior given noisy observations; among numerous other applications, this would enable the use of our technique to infer the forecast distribution and account for uncertainty in ensemble-based data assimilation \citep{Boyles2020}, leading to nonlinear updates for non-Gaussian applications.
+We are currently pursuing multiple extensions and applications of our methods to climate science, including climate-change detection and attribution, climate-model calibration, and climate-model emulation and interpolation in covariate space (e.g., as a function of CO$_2$ emissions).